freenet/web/hugo-site/content/_index.md

 as a global, shared computing platform, Freenet can be accessed via a standard web browser or seamlessly integrated into third-party applications like games.

+Freenet brings the potential for new solutions to old problems like spam, [DDoS](https://en.wikipedia.org/wiki/Denial-of-service_attack), keeping private data private, and much more.

 Freenet is flexible enough to build entirely decentralized alternatives to existing centralized services, such as messaging, social media, email, and e-commerce.
 Every component of every service built on Freenet is interoperable by default, ensuring seamless integration and interaction across the platform.
-Additionally, all services are scalable by default and secured through modern cryptographic techniques.
+Services are also scalable by default and secured through modern cryptographic techniques, keeping control in the hands of users, not tech oligarchs.

 #### Status (June 2024)